unil-lettres/yakforms/README.md

 ## 2. Then, configure the admin account

-## 3. Add French language & make it the default language
+## 3. Add French & make it the default language

 Use the following path: `/admin/config/regional/language`